isomerpages/moe-ganengsengpri/_learning-at-gesps/Education Technology.md

 #### Fostering the Joy of Learning - Special Programmes

-The scbool partners with IMDA for the Primary 6 Code For Fun Programme to teach students the fundamentals of computational thinking as well as basic coding concepts.
+The school partners with IMDA for the Primary 6 Code For Fun Programme to teach students the fundamentals of computational thinking as well as basic coding concepts.
 Conducted as a post PSLE activity, the programme has been well-received by students.

 <img src="/images/Students%20using%20ipads%20for%20programming%201.jpg" style="width:60%">